-The Academic Achievement Center staff and tutors wish to congratulate our Architecture tutor Mark Drotar, who has been selected as the 2012 AAC Tutor of the Year.
+The Academic Achievement Center staff and tutors wish to congratulate our Architecture tutor Mark Drotar, who has been selected as the 2012, and now also 2013 AAC Tutor of the Year.

 The tutor of the year award recognizes the outstanding contributions of a student tutor who fulfills the AAC’s mission to educate, empower, and inspire fellow students to become independent and successful lifelong learners.
 Nominees for the award are judged based on their ability to facilitate student learning, their creativity and initiative in executing tutoring sessions, and their modeling of academic integrity and enthusiasm for learning.